hackages/hackjam-react-vs-angular/angular-app/README.md

 ### app.module.ts

-The router need to be setup in the module ( check the angular router for further informations).
+The router needs to be setup in the module (check the angular router for further informations).

 In the `header.component.ts` we need some navLinks to navigate between the pages.
 On the `app.component.ts` file you need to give acces to the pages using the router.